DT – food tasting

 School Savings Club

 The next School Savings Club paying in date is Thursday 12 July 2018 at 3.15-3.45pm.

 If you’re unable to attend in person, please hand in any money to be deposited to the office in a sealed envelope addressed to Mrs Tiffany.

-The paying in dates are the penultimate Thursday of each half term and for the summer term, these dates are Thursday 17 May and Thursday 12 July at 3.15-3.45pm.
+The paying in dates are the penultimate Thursday of each half term and dates for next year will be posted to the website in September.

 Finally, if your child would like to open account, please ask at the office.